 Software especially designed to clean re-used data is OpenRefine.
 It cleans starting and trailing blank spaces in cell field, clusters values based on similarities (e.g. in free text fields: Alphen a/d Rhijn, alfen ad rijn, etc. can be easily clustered), normalise data fields into one standard, etc. See below for several tutorials.

-In some cases researchers write their own scripts to analyse the data.
-Programming languages that are used include R, SQL or Python.
-Scripts can also be used to clean data, in which case the process must be documented.
+In some cases, researchers write their own scripts (in programming languages such as Python, R or SQL) to clean data, in which case the process must be documented.
 Researchers should include their scripts when they archive the datasets to allow for replication and verification.

 Extra background information: